0xPlaygrounds/rig-book/src/playbook/multi-agent-systems.md

 println!("{res:?}");
 ```
-Under the hood, what should happen is that OpenAI will initially return a tool call to prompt Bob (with a prompt provided by OpenAI).
+Under the hood, OpenAI will initially return a tool call to prompt Bob (with a prompt provided by the LLM).
 Rig executes this by prompting Bob with the given prompt.
 Bob will then return a response back to Alice, then Alice will return the response back to us using the information provided by Bob.

 If you do it this way, make sure you give your agents a name and description as both of these are used in the tool implementation.

-Note that in this architecture pattern, agents are executed sequentially.
+This can be done by using `AgentBuilder::name()` and `AgentBuilder::description()` respectively in the agent builder.

 ## Distributed agent architecture (swarm behaviour)
 Although swarm-style agent architecture is not supported out of the box with Rig, we can easily re-create it by using the actor pattern.